JonasAlfredsson/anibg/README.md

 ```

 By sourcing the edited file again, or just opening a new terminal, it should now
-be possible to use `anibg` without providing the full path.
+be possible to use `anibg` without having to provide the full path.

 ## Usage